shadowed1/SlowBurnOpenTree/README.md

 ## Features

-* Playtested with 50% rewards on LunaMultiplayer
+* Playtested down to 40% rewards on LunaMultiplayer
 * Harder mode means around 30k science is needed for full unlock of entire tree
 * 1.8m through 5m parts have more segmentation and slower progression
 * Science lab is no longer an easy unlock, forcing players to explore